 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at Ohio State University--Columbus is 19:1, and the school has 30.7 percent of its classes with fewer than 20 students.
-The most popular majors at Ohio State University--Columbus include: Psychology, General; Speech Communication and Rhetoric; Biology/Biological Sciences, General; English Language and Literature, General; and Finance, General.
-The average freshman retention rate, an indicator of student satisfaction, is 93.0 percent.
+The student-faculty ratio at Ohio State University--Columbus is 19:1, and the school has 29.7 percent of its classes with fewer than 20 students.
+The most popular majors at Ohio State University--Columbus include: Psychology, General; Finance, General; Human Development and Family Studies, General; Speech Communication and Rhetoric; and Biology/Biological Sciences, General.
+The average freshman retention rate, an indicator of student satisfaction, is 92.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|